glycerine/gosimnet/README.md

 getting early feedback in now to make it as usable as possible would benefit the Go community.

-Quality: ready for punishment.
-I'm not aware of any issues, but this needs additional stress testing.
+Quality: high; ready for stress testing.
+I'm not aware of any issues, but this needs additional real use.
+Bring on your tests;
-Please file any that you encounter.
+please file any that you encounter.

 The test here is just a minimal example.
 I have not brought other more punishing tests over